ManageWP Orion Review: A Complete Overview of Arguably the Best Website Management Tool for WordPress

-I would even go as far as saying that ManageWP is a must for anyone running multiple websites — yup, it’s that good.
+I would even go so far as to say that ManageWP is a must for anyone running multiple websites — yup, it’s that good.

 Keep in mind that ManageWP makes these time-saving and productivity-enhancing functionalities available for free.
-If you can do all of this (and more) without spending a penny, let me ask you this: why wouldn’t you run your sites with it?
-Even if you own just 2-3 websites, the time savings and convenience quickly stack up, generating a quick ROI for ManageWP.
+If you can do all of this (and more) without spending a penny, let me ask you this: Why wouldn’t you run your sites with it?
+Even if you own just two or three websites, the time savings and convenience quickly stack up, generating a quick ROI for ManageWP.

 If you manage a large number of sites — perhaps you’re an agency — then ManageWP is, quite simply, a no-brainer.
 You can either spend hours running your sites manually, or you can spend just minutes using ManageWP — the choice is yours.

-And, when you consider ManageWP also boasts collaboration tools and client reports, you can keep team members and clients in the loop with minimal effort on your behalf.
-Every functionality the software boasts is designed to be intuitive to use and make your life a whole lot easier — and ManageWP certainly succeeds in this regard.
+And, as ManageWP also boasts collaboration tools and client reports, you can keep team members and clients in the loop with minimal effort on your behalf.
+Every functionality the software boasts is designed to be intuitive and to make your life a whole lot easier — and ManageWP certainly succeeds in this regard.

 Admittedly, premium add-ons can get a bit pricey as the number of websites stack up.
-However, when you look at the individual prices of each feature, I consider ManageWP to be a relatively cost effective solution — $2/site for a reputable backup service and $1/site for a streamlined SEO and optimization tools isn’t bad at all.
+However, when you look at the individual prices of each feature, I consider ManageWP to be a relatively cost-effective solution — $2 a site for a reputable backup service and $1 a site for streamlined SEO and optimization tools isn’t bad at all.

 Overall, ManageWP Orion is one of the top products in the WordPress world for a reason — quite simply, it’s one of the best.
 It is, of course, your decision whether the premium add-ons are worthwhile based on your situation.
-However, for anyone responsible for more than one WordPress website, the exceptional free plan is as close to a “must-have” as it’s possible to get!
+However, for anyone responsible for more than one WordPress website, the exceptional free plan is as close to a must-have as you can get!

 Used/using ManageWP?
 Thoughts on Orion?